For more information contact:

 - Equipment to be directly used more than 50 percent of the time in testing operations.

-- Equipment to be directly used more than 50 percent of the time in an approved manufacturing operation where more than half of the sales are to an outside vendor (e.g., cheese manufacturing).
+- Equipment to be directly used more than 50 percent of the time in an approved manufacturing operation where more than half of the sales are to an outside supplier (e.g., cheese manufacturing).

 - Labor and services rendered to install, repair, clean, alter, or improve qualified equipment.